oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 If the browser-based app and the authorization server are invoked in different frames, they have to use in-browser communication techniques like the postMessage API (a.k.a. {{WebMessaging}}) instead of top-level redirections.
 To guarantee confidentiality and authenticity of messages, both the initiator origin and receiver origin of a postMessage MUST be verified using the mechanisms inherently provided by the postMessage API (Section 9.3.2 in {{WebMessaging}}).

-{{Section 4.18. of -oauth-security-topics}} provides additional details about the security of in-browser communication flows and the countermeasures that browser-based applications and authorization servers MUST apply to defend against these attacks.
+{{Section 4.18. of RFC9700}} provides additional details about the security of in-browser communication flows and the countermeasures that browser-based applications and authorization servers MUST apply to defend against these attacks.

 #### Cross-Origin Requests {#pattern-oauth-browser-cors}